 In every company there’s a constant battle between production and quality control.
 Production wants to ship product and Quality Control only wants to ship good product.
 Some companies downplay the role of quality control to keep their output steady.
 This will keep production flowing, but it’s a short sighted business strategy.

 The best companies value quality control and integrate it into their entire operation.
-Quality problems cause everyone to stop and immediately focus on the problem and devising a solution.
-This forced collective problem solving under time pressure helps the entire company become better and more efficient.
+When a problem occurs, everyone stops and focuses on the problem and devising a solution.
+This collective problem solving under time pressure helps the entire company become better and more efficient.

-The best companies understand quality and only want to ship good product.
-That’s what the best customers expect.
-Shipping product with poor quality is bad for business.
-Every shipped product with poor quality turns the best case scenario into a bad or worst case scenario.
+The best companies understand quality and only ship good product because that’s what their customers expect.
+Shipping low quality product is bad for business.
+Every low quality product turns the best case scenario into a bad or worst case scenario.
 Every problem creates a lose-lose scenario.

 |BEST CASE||Customers compliment your company and quality, and your reputation builds.|